BM2699/hairarchive_design_proto1/README_SUPABASE.md

 -- Table to store archive records (metadata)
 CREATE TABLE public.archives (
-  id uuid PRIMARY KEY DEFAULT gen_random_uuid(), type text NOT NULL CHECK (type IN ('photo','drawing')), file_path text,                -- path in storage (e.g. "archives/2025-11-04/abc.png") file_url text,                 -- optional public URL (can be generated server-side) drawing_data text,             -- optional base64/dataURL fallback (not recommended long-term) origin text, emotion text, connections jsonb,             -- store multiple prompt answers as JSON created_at timestamptz DEFAULT now()
+  id uuid PRIMARY KEY DEFAULT gen_random_uuid(), type text NOT NULL CHECK (type IN ('photo')), file_path text,                -- path in storage (e.g. "archives/2025-11-04/abc.png") file_url text,                 -- optional public URL (can be generated server-side) origin text,                   -- response to "Where do you think this strand came from?" emotion text,                  -- response to "What emotion does this strand carry?" connection text,               -- response to "Who or what might share this strand's lineage?" connection_1 text,             -- response to "If this strand encapsulates a trait passed down to me, what would it be?" connection_2 text,             -- response to "If this strand could speak, what would it say 100 years from today?" connection_3 text,             -- response to "If this strand was a timeline, what would it entail?" connection_4 text,             -- response to "How far am I able to trace back my roots?" connection_5 text,             -- response to "What kinds of thoughts or feelings are coming up for me as I look at my traces?" created_at timestamptz DEFAULT now()
 );